 Cantonment in Escambia County, Florida — The American South (South Atlantic)

 Location.
-30° 36.701′ N, 87° 19.244′ W. Marker is in Cantonment, Florida, in Escambia County.
-Marker is at the intersection of Pensacola Boulevard (State Road 29) and Muscogee Road (County Road 184), on the right when traveling south on Pensacola Boulevard.
+Marker is missing.
+It was located near 30° 36.702′ N, 87° 19.245′ W. Marker was in Cantonment, Florida, in Escambia County.
+Marker was at the intersection of Road 29 and County Road 184, on the right when traveling south on Road 29.
 Touch for map.
-Marker is in this post office area: Cantonment FL 32533, United States of America.
+Marker was at or near this postal address: 400 Pensacola Boulevard, Cantonment FL 32533, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on May 9, 2018.
-This page originally submitted on August 21, 2016, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 394 times since then and 96 times this year.
-Photos: 1. submitted on August 21, 2016, by Tom Bosse of Jefferson City, Tennessee.
-2. submitted on May 8, 2018, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.
+This page was last revised on May 15, 2018.
+It was originally submitted on March 11, 2014, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 1,144 times since then and 118 times this year.
+Last updated on May 8, 2018, by Tim Fillmon of Webster, Florida.
+Photos: 1, 2. submitted on March 11, 2014, by Mark Hilton of Montgomery, Alabama.
+3. submitted on May 8, 2018, by Tim Fillmon of Webster, Florida. • Andrew Ruppenstein was the editor who published this page.